Sweety1301/Virtual-Mouse-Using-Hand-Gestures/README.md

 ## Technologies Used

-Python

-OpenCV

-MediaPipe

-NumPy

-PyAutoGUI

-Pynput
+Python, OpenCV, MediaPipe, NumPy, PyAutoGUI, Pynput

 ## How It Works (High Level)